 The type of selection we uncover not only means that event-study estimates can be biased even when pre-trends are parallel, but also that standard extrapolations of the pre-trend exacerbate the bias relative to the standard-event study specification.
 This goes against the common intuition that pre-trends are informative of violations of parallel trends in the treatment period (as for example formalized in Rambachan and Roth, 2023).
 Finally, we explore the role of confounding treatment effect heterogeneity as discussed in a series of recent advancements in the analysis of event study designs (see, e.g. Sun and Abraham, 2021; Callaway and Sant'Anna, 2021; Borusyak et al., 2024; Goodman-Bacon, 2021; de Chaisemartin and D'Haultfœuille, 2020).
-We implement the imputation estimators of Borusyak et al. (2024) and Callaway and Sant'Anna (2021) which both produce even more pronounced negative effects on maternal earnings than in the standard event study specification, even though they do not show evidence of any pretrends.
-These results are also consistent with the results based on the extrapolation of pre-trends following Rambachan and Roth (2023) which also exacerbate bias.1
+We implement the estimator Callaway and Sant'Anna (2021) which produces even more pronounced negative effects on maternal earnings than in the standard event study specification, even though these do not show evidence of any pre-trends.
+These results are also consistent with the results based on the extrapolation of pre-trends which also exacerbate bias.

 While it is always challenging to extrapolate point estimates across different populations, we document that IVF women are observationally very similar to regular women of the same age and education level.
 Additionally, both standard event study fertility estimates and causal IV estimates suggest that the effects for IVF women and regular women are very similar.
 IVF births could however have different impacts on non-labor market outcomes such as divorce and mental health compared to regular births.
-In other contexts, instruments that rely on margins of eligibility may also induce disappointment effects on not receiving the treatment.2 However, such effects affect only a small fraction of our sample, and a mediation analysis gives no indication that adjusting for these channels changes the estimates of children on labor market outcomes, nor does dropping all affected women from the estimation sample.
+In other contexts, instruments that rely on margins of eligibility may also induce disappointment effects on not receiving the treatment.
+However, such effects affect only a small fraction of our sample, and a mediation analysis gives no indication that adjusting for these channels changes the estimates of children on labor market outcomes, nor does dropping all affected women from the estimation sample.
 Finally, recent evidence from Denmark which replicates part of our analysis and which can estimate fertility effects on the very long run (up to 24 years after birth) also confirm our findings (Lundborg et al., 2024).